dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/1-what-are-adapters.md

 - Storage Access Layer
 - Storage

 There's a lot more there than just SQL as a language (no insult intended to Donald Chamberlain).
-Ultimately, the reason that databases (and later data warehouses ) are so popular, you basically abstract away a great deal of the complexity to the database itself.
+Ultimately, the reason that databases (and later data warehouses ) are so popular is that you can abstract away a great deal of the complexity from your brain to the database itself.
+This leaves you to focus more on the data

 Enter the radical notion that is dbt.
 By further abstracting and standardizing the outermost layers of a database (SQL API, client library, connection manager), into a framework, it both:
 1. opens database technology to less technical users (webmaster -> web developer), and